 What's that – your hometown doesn’t have a street named after an African American Catholic-Jewish-voodoo anarchist street poet?
 Revered in France as the American Rimbaud, Bob Kaufman co-founded legendary Beatitudes magazine in 1959 and was a prolific spoken-word jazz artist.
 Yet he took a Buddhist vow of silence after John F Kennedy’s assassination that he kept until the Vietnam War ended – 12 years later.
 This hidden alleyway (off Grant Ave near Filbert St) duly honors him: it's offbeat, streetwise and often profoundly silent.

-Kaufman’s life was hardly pure poetry: he was a teenage runaway, periodically homeless, occasionally jailed for picking fights in poetry with police; he battled methamphetamine addiction with varying success and once claimed his goal was to be forgotten.
-This alleyway honor may be thwarting that goal – but, true to form, Bob Kaufman always gets the last word on this street.
+Kaufman’s life was hardly pure poetry: he was a teenage runaway, periodically homeless, occasionally jailed for picking fights in poetry with police, battled methamphetamine addiction with varying success, and once claimed his goal was to be forgotten.
+This alleyway in his honor may be thwarting that goal – but on this street, SF's original street-corner prophet will always have the last word.